Jihillestad/tflab-linux-public/modules/net/README.md

 ## Usage

-Pass a map of objecte defining the vnet and subnets.
+Pass a map of objects defining the vnet and subnets.

 ```hcl
 locals {